B.S. in Criminal Justice: Forensic Investigations Overview

 Develop a foundation in criminal profiles, managing and documenting evidence, and the justice system.

 Criminal Justice is a challenging, exciting and rewarding career.
 The 4-year Criminal Justice major will prepare you for the profession, help you advance if you’re already in it, and/or also prepare you for graduate school.
-Among the areas covered by the Forensics concentration are: analysis of crime scenes to determine evidence to be collected and how: taking photographs of the crime scene and evidence; creating records of observations and findings; learning to collect evidence, including weapons, fingerprints, and bodily fluids; learning to catalog and preserve evidence for transfer to crime labs; and reconstruction of crime scenes.
+Among the areas covered by the Forensic Investigations concentration are:

 Frequently Asked Questions